rskwan/ucb-enrollment/README.md

 ## Usage

+Initialize the SQLite3 database as `enrollment.db` using the schema in `enrollment.sql`:

+    sqlite3 enrollment.db < enrollment.sql

 Running `python getInfo.py` will get the information for the fall 2013 courses and store them in the database `enrollment.db`. `python api.py` will start Flask and provide access to an API for the data.